Thursday, December 7, 2023

 Visit Symphonic: https://bit.ly/3PpJpWP

 Symphonic Distribution is an independent company owned by DJ/Producer Jorge Brea.
 It seemed to have an objective of forming more intimate partnerships with artists than its competitors.
 As a result, artists had to apply and be accepted because Symphonic had to investigate whether they were worthy partners.
-Now, Symphonic is no longer by application only.
+This year, Symphonic changed its policy and introduced a new tier that doesn’t require an application.

 Symphonic music distribution has partnerships with platforms popular with indie artists such as AudioMack, Soundcloud, and Bandcamp.
 A few of the newer distributors will get your music in Soundcloud but distribution to AudioMack and Bandcamp isn’t as common.

-Distribution to Bandcamp I find a bit weird because it’s another direct upload platform.
-Symphonic’s music distribution service requires you already have a Bandcamp account with a page you’ve designed.
+Distribution to Bandcamp I find a bit weird because it’s a direct upload platform and there’s no real benefit to going through Symphonic.
+Their music distribution service requires you already have a Bandcamp account with a page you’ve designed.
 Additionally, you have to pay $9.99 per month for distribution to the platform.
 Effectively, you’d be paying an additional $119 annually for what you could easily do yourself.

 Where Symphonic distribution shines is with EDM and distribution to stores like BeatPort, Traxsource, and more that have a strong focus on the genre.
-Both of the platforms mentioned require an application and must approve artists.
-The approval process doesn’t change because you’ve chosen to distribute through Symphonic.
-Hopefully, it improves your odds of getting accepted.
+It might be the best choice for EDM.

 Symphonic also has its own supply of playlists so they’re not simply sending your music off to Spotify’s editorial team and hoping for the best.
 They can actually get your music placed because they have playlists they control.
 Here’s a list of their most notable playlists: